d2l-ai/d2l-en/chapter_natural-language-processing/subword-embedding.md

 BPE and its variants has been used for input representations in popular NLP pretraining models such as GPT-2 :cite:`Radford.Wu.Child.ea.2019` and RoBERTa :cite:`Liu.Ott.Goyal.ea.2019`.
 In the following, we will illustrate how BPE works.

-First, we initialize the vocabulary of symbols as all the English characters, a special end-of-word symbol `'_'`, and a special unknown symbol `'[UNK]'`.
+First, we initialize the vocabulary of symbols as all the English lowercase characters, a special end-of-word symbol `'_'`, and a special unknown symbol `'[UNK]'`.

 ```{.python .input}
 import collections